-Use this quick guide to go directly to the section you’re most interested in.
+Use this quick guide to go directly to the section of the ESEA you’re most interested in.

 - Title I is the longest, toughest slog.
-It contains important information on parent involvement in public education, programs on the development of reading skills, the education of migratory children, provisions for at-risk kids, and advanced placement testing.
+This section of the ESEA contains important information on parent involvement in public education, programs on the development of reading skills, the education of migratory children, provisions for at-risk kids, and advanced placement testing.
 Mixed in are a lot of rules regarding grant applications by local and state education agencies which aren’t really relevant to individuals.

-- Title II covers funding used to train teachers and principals.
-It covers specific programs, like Troops-to-Teachers that help veterans get accreditation for civilian teaching jobs, or the National Writing Project or STEM (science, technology, engineering, or math) education, or teachers who use technology to help them teach.
+- Title II of the ESEA covers funding used to train teachers and principals.
+It covers specific programs, like Troops-to-Teachers, that help veterans get accreditation for civilian teaching jobs, the National Writing Project, STEM (science, technology, engineering, or math) education, and teachers who use technology to help them teach.

 - Title III addresses Limited English Learners who want to get up to speed in English as well as native speakers of English who seek instruction in global languages.